LethargicLime/lime-companion/README.md

 [https://bungie-net.github.io/]

-If you've made it this far into the doc and what to try and learn a bit about how I've gotten as far as I am know, go in Python and make some calls, or use the API explorer and try and get some information.
+If you've made it this far into the doc and want to try and learn a bit about how I've gotten as far as I am know, go in Python and make some calls, or use the API explorer and try and get some information.

 And that's it.
 Light stuff.
 I know this is a massive wall of text, I don't expect you to read this through, just if you get stuck to refer to things in here (or ask me).
 I plan on going over everything in here in the first couple days of RCOS, but if you need a refresher, it's all here.
 Also this needs to get updated as we make progress, particularly on what the site actually does.